ExpressMpeg/ExpressMpeg/README.md

 For now, no updates are available.

 ## Bugs
 Unfortunatly, ExpressMpeg is not fully bugfixed.
-If a bug appears: folow these instructions:
+If a bug appears, folow these instructions:

 - Press `Windows + R` button and type in `cmd.exe`.
 - In the window that appeared, paste the folowing: